 We love all our alumni, and we love showing you the amazing things they’ve achieved!
-Meet Trudy Riley, alumni of Melbourne School of Fashion.
+Meet Trudy Riley, alumni of Holmes Institute Fashion.
 Trudy now works as the Australia & New Zealand Regional Merchandiser for Roxy!
 Read about her career and how she got to where she is today below.

 How did you work your way up to where you are now in your career?
 What are some highlights?

 My first job was working in a surf retail store.
 My first role at a Head Office was as a Receptionist/Personal Assistant to the National Sales Manager.
 After that role, I worked as an Assistant Buyer at a surf retailer, working closely with the Women’s Buyer and Head Buyer/Co-Owner of the company.
 I then moved into Roxy as Retail Allocator ANZ, then DC e-Commerce Merchandiser, and finally into my current role.

 Throughout my career, I’ve grown and continued to assess the areas of the industry I enjoy and have wanted to pursue.
 I have been able to work in multiple roles which have allowed me to have contact with many parts of a business—this ranges from sales to finance, to supply, to marketing.
 Having a well-rounded set of skills and knowledge of various departments helps me make clear and informed decisions in my current role.

 A career highlight of mine is having had the privilege, along with the Roxy team, to represent our ANZ business at our global meetings at our HQs in both the US and France.
 Another highlight was being given opportunities to represent the planning, both regionally and globally, through key milestones.

 Tell us a bit about your current role at Roxy.

 As per every role in the retail/fashion industry, there is no typical day.
 We are constantly juggling multiple seasons at once, and each season is at a different point in the process.
 I could be looking at anything from setting up a season with targets, looking into aged inventory, or buying products for another season.